musayuksel/ts-express-app/README.md

 - **Channel Controller**: The Channel Controller manages channels, which serve as containers for messages.
 Similarly, it passes on database operations to the Channel Operations component.

-- **User Controller**: The User Controller is responsible for managing user-related operations.
+- **User Controller**: The User Controller is responsible for managing a range of user-related operations, such as handling _user roles_, _updating_ user information and other user-related tasks.
 Similarly, it passes on database operations to the User Operations component.

 By following the single responsibility principle, controllers are designed to focus on request handling by delegating tasks to dedicated components.
 This approach ensures a clear separation of concerns, improving code organisation, maintainability, and reusability across our application.